 What is the biggest challenge in being a stills photographer?

 Getting THE shot that sells the movie and being able to recognize that shot beforehand, getting a good relationship with the Cast and the crew, you have to be an artist a politician and also the invisible man (woman).

-Which photographers / artists influenced you during your whole career?
+Which photographers or artists influenced you during your whole career?

-Cartier Bresson, Richard Alvedon, Robert Capa, there were others who had great influence (still are).
+Cartier Bresson, Richard Avedon, Robert Capa, there were others who had great influence (still are).

-Do you have a favourite picture?
+Do you have a favorite picture?
 If yes, which is it?

-So many favourites images, probably some from ‘Jesus Christ Superstar’ and from ‘Schindlers List’.
+So many favorites images, probably some from ‘Jesus Christ Superstar’ and from ‘Schindlers List’.

 You are walking down the street and stop to take a photo.
 What makes you stop?